micronDLA/SDK/README.md

 # Snowflake SDK manual

+## hardware:
-**Important:** This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).
-For any other hardware configuration, please submit an issue and, if needed, contact FWDNXT support team.
+This SDK supposes that you are working on a desktop computer with Micron FPGA boards on a PCI backplane (AC-510 and EX-750 for example).

 ## OS:
-Ubuntu
+Tested on: Ubuntu 16.04

-**FWDNXT SDK Documentation:**
+## FWDNXT SDK Documentation:

 [**Installation**](https://github.com/FWDNXT/Snowflake-SDK/blob/master/Installation.md): install SDK